waffle-iron/docs-rackspace/style-guide/m-z-style-guidelines.md

 - To apply a font treatment, use the appropriate markup in your authoring tool.
 - Do not apply font treatments to text elements in titles and headings.
 - Do not use capitalization to emphasize a term (for example, showing a general term in all capitals).
 Follow the capitalization that is normally used for a term, or follow the capitalization guidelines in the following table.
-For more information, see [Capitalization].
+For more information, see [Capitalization](a-l-style-guidelines.md#capitalization).
 - Do not use color alone to distinguish text.
 Color is powerful but unreliable.
 Not everyone can see every color, most people do not print using color, and monitors and browsers limit themselves to color subsets.
 Also, people can personalize their displays to override your color selections.
-- Use quotation marks only as directed in this topic and in [Quotation marks].
+- Use quotation marks only as directed in this topic and in [Quotation marks](#punc-quote).

 The conventions are divided into tables based on the content in which they would most likely be used.
 If you can't find what you are looking for in one table, be sure to look in the others.